Story by Isabella Reilly

 “I wanted to gain a sense of expertise about how social media and technology affects human behavior,” she said.
 “I thought it would help validate what I was going through.”

-The problem was, the teenager didn’t know any experts—but she knew where to find them.
+The problem was, the teenager didn’t know any experts.

 She began on Elon University’s psychology faculty page.
-She spent hours copying and pasting email addresses into the recipients bar, introducing herself, asking if anyone would be willing to chat.
+She emailed faculty members, introducing herself, asking if they would be willing to chat.

 “I heard back from several of them,” Lee said. “‘A lot of them were like, ‘No, sorry, we can’t.’
 But Dr. Ghandour said, ‘Let’s set up a Zoom.’”

-Ghandour, who specializes in addiction and addictive behaviors, said he explained potential withdrawal symptoms Lee may experience over the course of her two-month experiment.
-He added that talking to Lee made him more aware of the addictive nature of social media.
+Ghandour, who specializes in addiction and addictive behaviors, explained potential withdrawal symptoms Lee might experience during her two-month experiment.
+He said talking to Lee made him more aware of the addictive nature of social media.

 “My eyes became wide open,” Ghandour said.
 “Year after year, I see (my students) more hooked on their phones and less focused.
 I can see that this is progressing into something really worrisome.”

-Kaitlyn Burnell, research assistant professor of psychology at UNC, said it’s not only Lee who found herself constantly gravitating to her phone.
-It’s becoming increasingly common among adolescents, with average screen times ranging between 8 and 9 hours a day.
+Kaitlyn Burnell, research assistant professor of psychology at UNC, said phone immersion is increasingly common among adolescents, with average screen times ranging between 8 and 9 hours a day.

 “We know that young people are engaging in very high amounts of digital technology use,” said Burnell, who hired Lee as a research assistant in her lab last August.
 “In our own data, we see some young people using their phones up to 17 and 18 hours a day.”